 Counterparts.
 This Agreement may be executed in counterparts, each of which shall be deemed to be an original, but all of which, taken together, shall constitute one and the same agreement.

 Successors and Assigns.
-This Agreement shall bind and inure to the benefit of and be enforceable by the Employee, the Company and their respective successors and assigns; provided that the rights and obligations of the Employee under this Agreement shall not be assignable.
+This Agreement shall bind and inure to the benefit of and be enforceable by Contractor, the Company and their respective successors and assigns; provided that the rights and obligations of Contractor under this Agreement are personal to Contractor and may not be assigned, novated, subcontracted or transferred without the prior written consent of the Company.

 Amendments and Waivers.
-This Agreement may only be amended in a writing signed by the Employee and a duly authorized officer of the Company.
+This Agreement may only be amended in a writing signed by Contractor (or a duly authorized officer thereof) and a duly authorized officer of the Company.
 No waiver of any term or provision of this Agreement will be effective unless made in writing.
 Any written amendment or waiver will be effective only in the instance given and then only with respect to the specific term or provision (or portion thereof) of this Agreement to which it expressly relates, and will not be deemed or construed to constitute a waiver of any other term or provision (or portion thereof) waived in any other instance.

 No Waiver of Rights.
 A failure or delay in exercising any right, power or privilege in respect of this Agreement will not be presumed to operate as a waiver, and a single or partial exercise of any right, power or privilege will not be presumed to preclude any subsequent or further exercise, of that right, power or privilege or the exercise of any other right, power or privilege.